uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 [drawbacks]: #drawbacks

 - we are guessing the values.
 Some, like the channel label, are sensitive and must not be changed.
 We have to be sure that the rules and the structure never changes.
 - ptf handling for non SUSE OSes will not be as nice as for SUSE OSes.
+To make this feature working smooth on a SUSE system, we are about to patch the package solver.
+  This is not possible for non SUSE OSes.
+We need to find out how good our support for it can be, with an unchanged solver.
+Possibly Uyuni UI might show different options then the commandline tool of the target system.

 # Alternatives
 [alternatives]: #alternatives